Amazon everywhere: E-commerce titan is topic companies can't avoid

 For some executives, the Amazon question has been a periodic feature, even in arenas well beyond its traditional boundaries.

-Executives at Thermo Fisher Scientific (TMO.N), whose business includes supplying equipment to research laboratories, have fielded questions about an Amazon impact as far back as five years.
+Executives at Thermo Fisher Scientific, whose business includes supplying equipment to research laboratories, have fielded questions about an Amazon impact as far back as five years.
 This month its CEO said it was investing in its e-commerce capabilities and its supply chain.

 "We take Amazon very seriously," Thermo Fisher Chief Executive Marc Casper said on the call, "and we always have."